 But away from the spotlight, Wood found solace in his art.
-He described it as a therapy and would create portraits of those he admired.
+Having received formal art training at Ealing College of Art, Ronnie Wood has been a prolific painter since his teens.
+He has described painting as being like therapy, and would create portraits of figures he admired.
 Elvis Presley, Jimi Hendrix and fellow band member Mick Jagger are just a few of those he has painted, along with other musicians, friends and family.

 To browse original and signed Ronnie Wood prints for sale, please visit our dedicated Ronnie Wood art page here.

-In 1964, Wood's attentions shifted from art when he joined rhythm and blues band The Birds as a guitarist.
-In the years that followed, he jumped from band to band, having spells with The Creation, Jeff Beck Group and Faces.
-When Mick Taylor left The Rolling Stones in 1975, long-time friend Keith Richards invited Ronnie Wood to join as his replacement.
-He has remained a member ever since, enjoying unprecedented international success.
+In 1964, Wood's attentions shifted from art to music when he joined rhythm and blues band The Birds as a guitarist.
+In the years that followed, he jumped from group to group, having spells with freakbeat pioneers The Creation, The Jeff Beck Group and, most notably, The Faces.
+When that band broke up in 1975 to allow their frontman Rod Stewart to concentrate on his stratospherically successful solo career, it neatly coincided with Rolling Stones guitarist Mick Taylor leaving the band.
+Wood's long-time friend Keith Richards invited Ronnie to join as Taylor's replacement, and he has remained a member ever since, enjoying unprecedented international success.

+Wood's music career has taken him around the globe, playing some of the biggest stadium shows in history to record-breaking crowds, but not once did the bright lights of stardom shake off Wood's interest in his art.
 He made his first prints, a collection of monotypes and woodcuts, in the USA in the 1980s.
 In 1987, he spent months in an English printmaking studio, honing his craft.
 His printing techniques include drypoint, woodcut, screenprint and etching.
-Wood has also worked in cutting edge modern mediums, utilising iPad applications to make more minimalist sketches.
+Wood has also worked in cutting edge modern mediums, utilising iPad apps to make more minimalist sketches.

 Primarily though, Wood is known for his paintings.
-He has created portraits of many famous figures, including his Rolling Stones bandmates, other musicians such as Jimi Hendrix and Miles Davis, actors such as Jim Belushi and Jack Nicholson, and self portraits.
-Wood has also made portraits of his own family members, including intimate paintings of his wife.
+He has created portraits of many famous figures, including his fellow Rolling Stones bandmates, former collaborators such as Jeff Beck and Rod Stewart, and jazz and blues greats like Muddy Waters and Miles Davis.
+He has also painted actors such as Jim Belushi and Jack Nicholson, as well as self portraits, and depictions of his own family members, including intimate paintings of his wife.

 Wood has recently expanded into landscapes too, working with watercolour and pastel to bring nature to life.
-Just as his musical influences feature the blues greats of old, Ronnie Wood has been influenced by many past masters in his paintings.
+Just as his musical influences are made up of the blues greats of old, Ronnie Wood has been influenced by many past masters in his paintings.
 Post-impressionists Henri Matisse and Vincent Van Gogh, expressionist Egon Schiele, and cubist-surrealist Pablo Picasso are the influences which are most evident in his work.